Diego Souza (footballer, born 1985)

-Diego de Souza Andrade (born 17 June 1985), is a Brazilian professional footballer who plays as a striker for Grêmio.
+Diego de Souza Andrade (born 17 June 1985) is a Brazilian former professional footballer who played as a forward for Vasco da Gama, Grêmio, Sport Recife, and many other clubs.

 In a journeyman career, he played for ten clubs in the Campeonato Brasileiro Série A, including nine of the Big Twelve, having begun at Fluminense in 2003.
 He also played for Sport Recife, where he was Série A top scorer in 2016.

 Souza also had brief spells in Portugal, Saudi Arabia and Ukraine.
 He earned seven caps for Brazil from his debut in 2009, scoring twice.

 Club career

 Early career

 Born in Rio de Janeiro, Souza began playing club football for Fluminense in the Campeonato Brasileiro Série A. In May 2005, he signed a five-year deal with Portugal's Benfica.
 That July he was loaned to Fluminense's rivals Flamengo – the club he supported as a child – until May 2006, with his wages to be split between Benfica and Flamengo.

 Souza was loaned for the year 2007 to Grêmio.
 In May that year, Benfica set a fee of €4 million (R$11 million) if the move were to be made permanent.
 In that year's Copa Libertadores, he scored in wins over compatriots São Paulo (quarter-final) and Santos (semi-final) as his team finished runners-up.